 Features of FPSO Construction

-Crude oil is produced by separating the water and gas from the well fluid in offshore oil fields.
-The associated gas is partly used for gas turbine power generation on the FPSO and the rest is pressurized with compressors and injected back into the reservoir just like water to enhance the recovery of the crude oil.
+Crude oil is produced by separating water and gas from the well fluid extracted from offshore oil fields at water depths of 2,000 to 3,000 meters.
+The associated gas released during crude oil extraction is partly used for gas turbine power generation on the FPSO and the remainder is pressurized with compressors and reinjected into the reservoir along with water to enhance oil recovery.
 When there is an offshore gas pipeline nearby, the line is connected to FPSO and the gas is sent to the shore and used at power stations and other facilities.

 FPSO construction